kirei/mts7-javacard/README.md

 - NIST P-256 for key generation
 - Extended length APDUs disabled

-These values can be changed by modifying default values in the code (see the [Constants.java](src/travelcard/Constants.java) class).
+These values can be changed by modifying default values in the code (see the [`Constants.java`](src/travelcard/Constants.java) class).

 ## Compliance with Travel Card specification

 The Travel Card applet implements the complete MTS7 specification, except the following features:

-- Secure Messaging;
+- Secure Messaging
 - Specification of algorithm for key generation using a Control Reference Template.
-Currently, the applet generates the type of keys set as default in the Constants.java](src/travelcard/Constants.java) class.
+Currently, the applet generates the type of keys set as default in the [`Constants.java`](src/travelcard/Constants.java) class

 # Build and installation instructions